Machapuchare guarding the entrance to the Annapurna Sanctuary

 Our local team

-Our team in Nepal has been creating Himalayan adventures since 2012, supporting teams to visit the iconic sites of Everest Base Camp, Gokyo Lakes and Annapurna Circuit.
+Our team in Nepal have been guiding Kandoo travelers through the iconic Himalaya since 2012.
+Everest Base Camp, Gokyo Lakes and Annapurna Circuit are always the most popular but we also provide peak climbs and lesser known trekking routes on request.
 Our trips are expertly run by Pimba Tensing, a highly experienced guide who has summitted Everest twice!
-He and his team of porters, cooks and drivers run an incredibly efficient, encouraging and safety orientated service to ensure every Himalayan trek is outstanding.
-They...
+He and his team of guides, cooks and drivers run an incredibly efficient, encouraging and...

 Learn more